Online conformal inference for multi-step time series forecasting: Autocorrelated multi-step conformal prediction

-Proposition~\ref{prp-ar} suggests that the optimal \(h\)-step ahead forecast error, \(e_{t+h|t}\), is serially correlated with the forecast errors from at most the past \(h-1\) steps, i.e., \(e_{t+1|t}, \ldots, e_{t+h-1|t}\).
+Proposition~\ref{prp-ar} suggests that the optimal \(h\)-step ahead forecast error, \(e_{t+h|t}\), is serially correlated with the forecast errors from at most the past \(h-1\) steps, i.e., \(e_{t+1|t}, \dots, e_{t+h-1|t}\).
 However, the autocorrelation among errors associated with optimal forecasts can not be used to improve forecasting performance, as it does not incorporate any new information available when the forecast was made.
 If we could forecast the forecast error, then we could improve the forecast, indicating that the initial forecast couldn't have been optimal.

-The proof of Proposition~\ref{prp-ar}, provided in Section~\ref{sec-proof_ar}, suggests that, if \(f_t\) is a linear autoregressive model, then the coefficients in Equation \eqref{eq-ar} are the linear coefficients of the optimal forecasting model.
+The proof of Proposition~\ref{prp-ar}, provided in Appendix \ref{sec-proof_ar}, suggests that, if \(f_t\) is a linear autoregressive model, then the coefficients in Equation \eqref{eq-ar} are the linear coefficients of the optimal forecasting model.
 However, when \(f_t\) takes on a more complex nonlinear structure, the coefficients become complicated functions of observed data and unobserved model coefficients.

-It is well-established in the forecasting literature that, for a zero-mean covariance-stationary time series, the optimal linear least-squares forecasts have \(h\)-step-ahead errors that are at most MA\((h-1)\) process \citep{harvey1997, diebold2024}, a property that can be derived using Wold's representation theorem.
-Here, we extend the investigation to time series generated by a general non-stationary autoregressive process, and provide the corresponding proposition.
-The proof of this proposition is provided in Section~\ref{sec-proof_ma}.
+It is well-established in the forecasting literature that, for a zero-mean covariance-stationary time series, the optimal linear least-squares forecasts have \(h\)-step-ahead errors that are at most MA\((h-1)\) process \citep{harvey1997}, a property that can be derived using Wold's representation theorem.
+The statement can be extended to time series generated by a general non-stationary autoregressive process \citep{sommer2023}, as described in Proposition~\ref{prp-ma}.
+We provide the proof of this proposition in Appendix \ref{sec-proof_ma} based on Proposition~\ref{prp-ar}.

 \begin{proposition}[MA\((h-1)\) process for \(h\)-step-ahead optimal forecast errors] \hypertarget{prp-ma}{} Let \(\{y_t\}_{t \geq 1}\) be a time series generated by a general non-stationary autoregressive process as given in Equation \eqref{eq-dgp}, and assume that any exogenous predictors are known into the future.
-Then the forecast errors of optimal \(h\)-step-ahead forecasts follow an approximate MA(\(h-1\)) process where \(\omega_{t}\) is white noise.
+Under the approximation in Proposition~\ref{prp-ar}, the forecast errors of optimal \(h\)-step-ahead forecasts follow an approximate MA(\(h-1\)) process where \(\omega_{t}\) is white noise.

 \end{proposition}